 Cross functional work, continuous development, stable products, and economies of scale are all also strongly related.
 You need enough scale over time (aggregated volume) for components and sub-assemblies to be able to set-up appropriate cross functional teams and efficiently drive continuous improvement.
 Modularity is enabling the needed scale and stability since Modules are used cross a wider range of the assortment and changes are made only to Modules that need to change – interfaces are protecting the other Modules from changes rippling through the entire design.

-Feel free to reach out to me if you have any questions about the content or want to deepen the discussion.
+Feel free to reach out to me if you have any questions about the content or want to deepen the discussion or take out online survey to figure out how modular you really are.

 Principal, Manager & Partner